jsenv/core/docs/building/readme.md

 - File concatenation to save http request
 - Minify file content to reduce file size
-- Hash url to enable long term caching
+- Inject hash based on file content into urls to enable long term caching
 - Transform file content to support more execution environments (old browsers for instance)

 # buildProject

-`buildProject` is an async function reading project files, transforming them and writing the resulting files in a directory.
+_buildProject_ is an async function reading project files, transforming them and writing the resulting files in a directory.

 ```js
 import { buildProject } from "@jsenv/core"